eficode/DevOpsCSAOS/documentation/general.md

 * monitoring

-* credentials and environments (we use Heroku and Hubspot, but these will not be handed over)
+* credentials and environments (we used Heroku and Hubspot, but these will not be handed over)

 * licences or certificates (we did not use any paid services in the application)